This easy pho soup is a simple version of the traditional Vietnamese noodle soup. You can add beef, chicken or salmon for extra nutrients!

-Today I’m sharing one of my favourite health-ish comfort foods – Easy Salmon Pho!
+Today I'm sharing one of my favourite healthy comfort foods - pho soup AKA Vietnamese noodle soup.

-Perfect to enjoy any time of the day, and any season of the year, this flavorful soup is packed with both refreshing and comfort flavours.
-What’s not to like?!
+Perfect to enjoy any time of the day, and any season of the year, this flavorful soup is both refreshing and comforting.
+What's not to like?!

 Let's set the record straight– this is not the most authentic pho recipe because I’m far from being a Vietnamese cooking expert.